 Cash flows in foreign currencies during the year are translated at the exchange rate prevailing at the transaction date.
 Exchange rate differences are separetely included in the cash flow statement between the net cash flow and the change in cash.

-2.6 Subscription and Redemption of Units
+2.6 Subscription and

 2.6.1 Subscription